 In 2013, Mitchell enjoyed a winning season that included a 15-3 record in NECC play.
 Mitchell tied for first place in the regular season standings and advanced to the title round of the NECC Championship, falling one win shy of earning a NCAA berth.
 Beausoleil's squad also received a berth into the ECAC Division III New England Championship for the first time in program history.

 In addition to recruiting, Beausoleil has used the offseason to expand his coaching horizons.
-This past summer he returned for his second season on the coaching staff of the Chatham Anglers in the prestigious Cape Cod Baseball League, serving as an assistant under John Schiffner.
+In 2016 he returned for his second season on the coaching staff of the Chatham Anglers in the prestigious Cape Cod Baseball League, serving as an assistant under John Schiffner.
 In the summer of 2012, Beausoleil served as an assistant coach with the DC Grays of the Cal Ripken Collegiate Baseball League.
 He was the lead assistant for head coach Arlan Freeman (Lynn University) and worked primarily with the hitters and infielders while serving as third base coach.

 Beausoleil's baseball knowledge has been gleaned from some of the top coaches in the state.
 He served as a member of the support staff for the University of Connecticut baseball team, a nationally-ranked program that advanced to the NCAA Super Regional in 2011.
 At UConn he worked alongside head coach Jim Penders and (current University of Hartford head coach) Justin Blood.
 He also played for Roger Bidwell at UConn Avery Point and for John Schiffner at Plainfield High School.